utiasASRL/vtr3/README.md

 ### Install [CUDA Driver and Toolkit](https://developer.nvidia.com/cuda-toolkit)

-VTR2 targets CUDA 7.5 (for Ubuntu 14.04) and CUDA 8.0 (for Ubuntu 16.04), while VTR3 targets CUDA 10.0 and newer.
+VTR2 targets CUDA 7.5 (for Ubuntu 14.04) and CUDA 8.0 (for Ubuntu 16.04), while VTR3 targets CUDA 11.0 and newer.

-Install CUDA through Debian package manager from its [official website](https://developer.nvidia.com/cuda-toolkit)
+Install the newest CUDA through Debian package manager (the network version) from its [official website](https://developer.nvidia.com/cuda-toolkit).
+Be sure to perform the necessary [post-installation actions](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.

-- Note:
-  - At time of writing, the newest CUDA version is 10.2.
-  - **Ubuntu 20.04**: CUDA 10.2 does not officially support this version of Ubuntu, but you can just follow the [installation guide](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html) for ubuntu 18.04.
-Be sure to perform the necessary [post-installation actions](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#post-installation-actions). **TODO**: this will change when newer version of CUDA comes out.
-Update this accordingly.
-  - you can check the CUDA driver version using `nvidia-smi` and CUDA toolkit version using `nvcc --version`.
+You can check the CUDA driver version using `nvidia-smi` and CUDA toolkit version using `nvcc --version`.
 It is possible that these two commands report different CUDA version, which means that your CUDA driver and toolkit version do not match.
-This is OK as long as the driver and toolkit are compatible, which you can verify in their documentation.
+This is OK as long as the driver and toolkit are compatible, which you can verify in the documentation.

-Optional: Install CuDNN 7.6.5 through Debian package manager from its [official website](https://developer.nvidia.com/cudnn)
+Optional: Install CuDNN through Debian package manager from its [official website](https://developer.nvidia.com/cudnn)

-### Change the default gcc/g++ version to 8.0
+### Change the default gcc/g++ version

 - **Ubuntu 20.04**
-  - Ubuntu 20.04 comes with gcc/g++ 9, but CUDA 10.2 does not work with gcc/g++ 9, so we need to change the system default gcc/g++ version.
-Follow the tutorial [here](https://linuxconfig.org/how-to-switch-between-multiple-gcc-and-g-compiler-versions-on-ubuntu-20-04-lts-focal-fossa) and switch the default gcc/g++ version to 8.
+  - Ubuntu 20.04 comes with gcc/g++ 9, but currently it is not sure that this works for VTR and its dependencies.
+The current verified version is gcc/g++ 8.
-  - **TODO**: this may change in the future, keep an eye on the updates of CUDA.
+  - **TODO**: The problem used to be due to the use of CUDA 10, but since we have switched to CUDA 11, we can probably switch to gcc/g++ 9.
+Check this!

 ### Change default python version to python3